OvrL0rd/Rocket-Game-Launcher/README.md

 A GUI application written solely in python.

 ### Description
-Rocket Game Launcher is a simple easy to use GUI interface written out of the customtkiner python library.
-This project is very simple at the moment and launches any steam game when given the correct appmanifests file path.
-It also has support for multiple drives/install locations as well.
+Rocket Game Launcher is a game launcher written in python using custom tkinter.
+This project is simple at the moment and launches any steam/epic game when given the correct manifests path.
+It also has support for multiple drives/install locations as well (up to 2 total drives at this time).
+Currently this program only works for windows machines (unless you want to edit the config file to work with linux).

 ### Usage
-This program's main dependency is the path you provide to it.
-The program will list what is in that folder you specifiy (given it is the correct file type).
-The folder location depends on your steam install location but for most systems it would be 'C:\Program Files (x86)\Steam\steamapps\'.
-The files there are '.acf' files which are the manifest files the program parses and lists your games.
-For other installations to a seperate drive you would have to know where that path is and locate those .acf files then input that path to the program.
-I have not tested this on linux so I can't say 100% that it works as intended.
+This program depends on the path you provide it.
+At the moment there are 2 steam paths (for multiple drives) and one for epic games (as epic handles it differently).
+Since both of these launchers handle app data differently the location of the two will be different.
+For Epic Games (as long as you downloaded the launcher in the default path) the path already set in the config file will be the correct one.
+This path works for multiple drives so you do not have to worry about setting multiple paths.
+For Steam it is a little different.
+The path where you have your games downloaded will be the path to set (The default one is already set in the config file).
+If you have other drives where you store your games then find the 'steamapps' folder in that drive and set it to that folder.
+As the program will be looking for the .acf files which contain the game data to display.

 ### Features In the Works
 - [x] Simple GUI/Settings
 - [x] Dark/Light Mode
 - [x] Steam Support
 - [x] Epic Games Support
+- [ ] Sorting (Including Recently Used Game Sorting)
 - [ ] Searching

 ### Future Features